-Individual Members pledge to donate $100 to the charity selected by the group at our meeting.
-Individual Members can nominate one charity and will have one vote.
+Participants sign up as either an individual or as part of a team, each of which pledges to donate $100 (or more) to the charity selected by the meeting attendees.
+You must be present to vote (no proxy voting).
 If you cannot attend the event, no problem!
-Go ahead and register and either have a friend bring your check or mail it after the meeting.
-You must be present to nominate and vote.
+Go ahead and register (on the home page) and either have a friend bring your check or mail it after the meeting.

 - a 501(c)(3) Public Charity (as defined by the IRS) that is eligible to receive tax-deductible contributions,